PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 A `Describe` block may contain any number of Context and `It` blocks.

 #### Context
-Provides logical grouping of It blocks within a single Describe block.
-Any Mocks defined inside a Context are removed at the end of the Context scope, as are any files or folders added to the TestDrive during the Context block's execution.
-Any BeforeEach or AfterEach blocks defined inside a Context also only apply to tests within that Context .
+Provides logical grouping of `It` blocks within a single `Describe` block.
+Any Mocks defined inside a `Context` are removed at the end of the `Context` scope, as are any files or folders added to the `TestDrive:` during the Context block's execution.
+Any `BeforeEach` or `AfterEach` blocks defined inside a `Context` also only apply to tests within that `Context`.

 #### It
-The  It  block is intended to be used inside of a  Describe  or  Context  Block.
-If you are familiar with the AAA pattern (Arrange-Act-Assert), the body of the  It  block is the appropriate location for an assert.
-The convention is to assert a single expectation for each  It  block.
-The code inside of the  It  block should throw a terminating error if the expectation of the test is not met and thus cause the test to fail.
-The name of the  It  block should expressively state the expectation of the test.
+The  `It` block is intended to be used inside of a `Describe` or `Context` block.
+If you are familiar with the AAA pattern (Arrange-Act-Assert), the body of the  `It`  block is the appropriate location for an assert.
+The convention is to assert a single expectation for each `It` block.
+The code inside of the `It` block should throw a terminating error if the expectation of the test is not met and thus cause the test to fail.
+The name of the `It` block should expressively state the expectation of the test.

 ### Admin privileges in tests
-Tests that require admin privileges **on windows** should be additionally marked with 'RequireAdminOnWindows' Pester tag.
+Tests that require admin privileges **on Windows** should be additionally marked with `RequireAdminOnWindows` Pester tag.
 In the AppVeyor CI, we run two different passes:

-- The pass with exclusion of tests with 'RequireAdminOnWindows' tag
+- The pass with exclusion of tests with `RequireAdminOnWindows` tag
-- The pass where we run only 'RequireAdminOnWindows' tests
+- The pass where we run only `RequireAdminOnWindows` tests

 In each case, tests are executed with appropriate privileges.

-Tests that need to be run with sudo **on Unix systems** should be additionally marked with 'RequireSudoOnUnix' Pester tag.
+Tests that need to be run with sudo **on Unix systems** should be additionally marked with `RequireSudoOnUnix` Pester tag.
-'RequireSudoOnUnix' tag is mutually exclusive to all other tags like 'CI', 'Feature' etc. (which are now ignored when 'RequireSudoOnUnix' is present) and is treated as 'CI'.
+`RequireSudoOnUnix` tag is mutually exclusive to all other tags like `CI`, `Feature` etc. (which are now ignored when `RequireSudoOnUnix` is present) and is treated as `CI`.
 Similarly as above, we run the tests in Travis CI in two passes:
-- With sudo only tests with 'RequireSudoOnUnix' tag
+- With sudo only tests with `RequireSudoOnUnix` tag
-- Without sudo all tests excluding those with 'RequireSudoOnUnix' tag.
+- Without sudo all tests excluding those with `RequireSudoOnUnix` tag.

 ### Selected Features

 #### Test Drive
-A PSDrive is available for file activity during a tests and this drive is limited to the scope of a single Describe block.
-The contents of the drive are cleared when a context block is exited.
+A `PSDrive` is available for file activity during a tests and this drive is limited to the scope of a single `Describe` block.
+The contents of the drive are cleared when a `Context` block is exited.
 A test may need to work with file operations and validate certain types of file activities.
 It is usually desirable not to perform file activity tests that will produce side effects outside of an individual test.
-Pester creates a PSDrive inside the user's temporary drive that is accessible via a names PSDrive TestDrive:.
+Pester creates a `PSDrive` inside the user's temporary drive that is accessible via `TestDrive:` or `$TestDrive`.
 Pester will remove this drive after the test completes.
 You may use this drive to isolate the file operations of your test to a temporary store.

 The following example illustrates the feature: